herotechcourse/spring-ecommerce-product/README.md

           }
     ```
   - [x] also return CONFLICT when registering already existent members
-- [ ] rename with time unit or append comment to `security.jwt.token.expire-length=3600000`
+- [x] rename with time unit or append comment to `security.jwt.token.expire-length=3600000`
+  - append comment
 - [ ] override equals() and hashcode() for Member ??
 - [ ] inside `findMemberByToken()`: `if (jwtTokenProvider.isInvalid(token)) { ... }` or throw exception in getPayload method
 - [ ] try to refactor structure according to these principles: